Thursday, April 28

 Learn facts about Connecticut for kids.

-Let's learn about the different states.
-I would like to share some facts with you!
-I will be posting facts about each of the fifty states in the United States.
-The states will be done in alphabetical order!
-Last week we posted facts about Colorado.
-This week we are posting facts about Connecticut.
-You will learn facts about Connecticut's state flag, bird, and many other state facts.
+Last week, we posted facts about Colorado.
+This week, we are posting facts about Connecticut.
+You will learn about Connecticut's state flag, bird, and other facts.

 Facts about Connecticut: